AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-the-marketo-on24-adapter/create-child-campaigns-and-local-assets.md

 >[!NOTE]
 >
->If you are using a Marketo form on a non-Marketo landing page, your trigger will be **Fills out Form** with the Form Name.
+>If you are using a Marketo form on a non-Marketo landing page, your trigger will be **[!UICONTROL Fills out Form]** with the [!UICONTROL Form Name].

 ![](assets/image2015-12-22-15-3a20-3a51.png)

 **Flow**

-* **Change Program Status** - Set to Webinar -> Registered.
+* **[!UICONTROL Change Program Status]** - Set to Webinar -> Registered.

 This flow step is required as the FIRST FLOW STEP when setting up your child campaign.
 When a person’s program status changes to Registered, Marketo pushes the registration information to ON24.
 No other status will push the person over.

-* **Send Email** - Confirmation email.
+* **[!UICONTROL Send Email]** - Confirmation email.
 Set this email to **Operational** so that unsubscribed people that have registered still receive it.

-The **Send Email** flow step MUST be the second step.
+The **[!UICONTROL Send Email]** flow step MUST be the second step.
 The confirmation email contains the `{{member.webinar url}}`, which is populated with information sent back to Marketo from ON24.

 ![](assets/image2015-12-22-15-3a29-3a50.png)

 >[!NOTE]
 >
 >The order of these flow steps is important because of the order in which actions are performed in Marketo.
-The **Change Program Status** step sends the person to ON24 to register and a unique URL is generated.
+The **[!UICONTROL Change Program Status]** step sends the person to ON24 to register and a unique URL is generated.
 After this occurs, you can then send out the confirmation email that includes this unique URL using the `{{member.webinar URL}}` token.
 >
 >If the person is returned with a registration error, they will not receive the email confirmation.